Disability and swimming lessons02/01/2016 Parents

 Every child should be treated as an individual so depending on what their specific needs are, they should have the opportunity to learn to swim in mainstream lessons.

-They should progress using the same ASA Learn to Swim Pathway.
-Children with disabilities can work through the same ASA awards, but will be exempt from some skills where he or she is physically unable to achieve them.
+They should progress using the same Swim England Learn to Swim Programme.
+Children with disabilities can work through the same Swim England Awards, but will be exempt from some skills where he or she is physically unable to achieve them.